Conservative Party (UK): Funding

-In the first decade of the 21st century, half the party's funding came from a cluster of just fifty "donor groups", and a third of it from only fifteen.
-In the year after the 2010 general election, half the Tories' funding came from the financial sector.
+In the first decade of the 21st century, half the party's funding came from a cluster of fifty "donor groups", and a third of it from only fifteen.
+In the year after the 2010 general election, half the Conservatives' funding came from the financial sector.

-For 2013, the Conservative Party had an income of £25.4 million, of which £749,000 came from membership subscriptions.
+For 2013 the Conservative Party had an income of £25.4 million, of which £749,000 came from membership subscriptions.
 In 2015, according to accounts filed with the Electoral Commission, the party had an income of about £41.8 million and expenditures of about £41 million.

 Construction businesses, including the Wates Group and JCB, have also been significant donors to the party, contributing £430,000 and £8.1m respectively between 2007 and 2017.

 The Advisory Board of the party represents donors who have given significant sums to the party, typically in excess of £250,000.

 In December 2022 The Guardian reported 10% of Conservative peers were large party donors and gave nearly £50m in total.
-27 out of the party’s 274 peers had given over £100,000 to the Conservatives.
+27 out of the party's 274 peers had given over £100,000 to the Conservatives.
 At least 6 large donor peers got government jobs in the 10 years to 2022.